earlSt1/vtt-compendium-folders/API.md

 # API Documentation
 I have created a helper class as well as some custom data structures to assist with manipulating folders in compendiums programmatically.
 All exposed classes are accessible from the `game.CF` object.
+## `game.CF.TEMP_ENTITY_NAME`
+This constant represents the name given to all temporary documents.
+You can use this to determine whether a document is a temporary document (holding folder data) or not.

+When a compendium is rendered, Compendium Folders looks for all documents with this name, hides them, and creates folders in the compendium window using the data stored in them.
 ## `game.CF.FICFolder`
 The building block of folders in compendiums.
 This object is designed to be as close to the core `Folder` class as possible.
 You can do things like
 ```js